From around November 2022 onwards we introduced a number of rolling changes to Starling Cycles Murmur, Swoop and Twist frames.

 V3 Starling Cycles frames also see a number of tweaks to geometry, based on our experience and rider feedback.

 The seat angle has been steepened for an improved pedalling position and, based on feedback, the BB has been raised a touch to add a little more clearance and a little more manoeuvrability to our very stable geometry.

 V2 geo received plenty of praise from riders and the media and these light-touch updates for V3 simply refine those numbers to be even better.

 No More Seized Seat Posts

-Stuck posts are a curse for steel frame owners, and are now a thing of the past for our frames.
+Stuck seat posts are a curse for steel mountain bike frame owners, and are now a thing of the past for our frames.

 There’s now a new aluminium insert in all V3 seat tubes.
-No more panicky calls to the bloke in South Wales with the seat-post-puller, and no need to keep shoving grease down your seat tube.
+No more panicky calls to the bloke in South Wales with the seat-post-puller, and no need to keep shoving grease down your seat tube every time you leave the house.
 You’re welcome!

 There’s now a whole heap of colour options to create your one-of-a-kind dream boat.
 Choose a ‘standard’ grey front triangle with black swingarm or upgrade and pick from 10 colours, including four premium metallic paints and three graphics options.

 And nope, your front doesn’t have to match your back.

 You can pick a colour for your front triangle and a totally different one for the rear, meaning you can create something really special.
 Powder Pink and Pumpkin Orange anyone..?